MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 **Orientation:** Printing orientation of the 3D model can greatly improve the surface quality of the print.
 The figure displays the same 3D model printed horizontally and vertically.
-The horizontally print would display a “staircase” pattern, while the on vertically print this patter would be greatly reduced achieving a smoother print.
+The horizontal print on the left displays a “staircase” pattern finish, while the vertically prited part on the right has a much smoother finish due to it's logical orientation.
+A logically oriented part accounts for minimal overhang areas and lofts the scale vertically.
-Conversely, when printing parts that would undergo a mechanical load, the former would support more force applied to it at the peak of the semi-dome than the latter.
+When printing parts that would undergo a mechanical load, the former would support more force applied to it at the peak of the semi-dome than the latter.